jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 caching patterns, typically without any code changes to the application.
 Of course, this all depends on the capabilities of the underlying *caching provider*, or more generally, data management technology.
-With VMware GemFire, this is very easy.
+With [vmware-gemfire-name], this is very easy.

 When *Look-Aside Caching* is extended or combined with other caching patterns (e.g. *Inline*, *Near*, *Multi-Site*, or a combination of), the value realized from your caching solution is greatly enhanced.

-By implementing *Multi-Site Caching* with VMware GemFire’s WAN topology and configuration, your application’s data is geographically distributed.
+By implementing *Multi-Site Caching* with [vmware-gemfire-name]’s WAN topology and configuration, your application’s data is geographically distributed.